GideonZ/1541u-documentation/ultimate64-manual.rst

 Frame delays of the digital HDMI port

 None.
 There is no frame buffer, so there is no need to worry.
-Some screens, tho, especially non-gaming screens may introduce some latency.
+Some screens, especially non-gaming screens, may introduce some latency.
 I observed this with a 4K screen that actually resampled the output to just 30Hz.
-I am pretty sure displays do not have this problem.
+Computer monitors should have less latency, and with "game mode" turned on, latency can be reduced to one frame (20ms) or less.

 Because there is no frame buffer, scrollers and such are perfectly smooth.
 If the TV renders the image at the speed it is sent over the